Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 <br>

-**3.** We remove the Contributors page that is usually displayed on the right-hand side of the repo page on GitHub.
+**3.** We remove the Contributors section that is usually displayed on the right-hand side of the repo page on GitHub.

 ---